nazavode/zirkon/docs/source/getting-started/introduction.rst

 Validation
 ----------

-Daikon allows to define a SChema for the validation of Config objects.
+Zirkon allows to define a SChema for the validation of Config objects.
 A Schema is simply a special Config having Validators as values:

- >>> from daikon.schema import Schema
+ >>> from zirkon.schema import Schema
- >>> from daikon.validator import Int, Str, Float
+ >>> from zirkon.validator import Int, Str, Float
  >>> schema = Schema()
  >>> schema['x'] = Int(min=1)
  >>> schema['y'] = Int(default=2)